numworks/epsilon/epsilon/external_apps/epsilon_simulators/web/README.md

 ### Second time setup

-Make sure your environnement variable `EMSDK` has been set to the emsdk clone you installed the first time.
+Make sure your environment variable `EMSDK` has been set to the emsdk clone you installed the first time.

 ## Simulator